lukrop/docker-vsftpd/README.md

 ## Virtual User

 The FTP user has been set to uid 48 and gid 48.
+This can be changed using the environment variables `FTP_UID` and `FTP_GID`.

 ## Options

 The following environment variables are accepted.

+- `FTP_UID`: Sets the UID of the FTP user.
+Default 48.

+- `FTP_GID`: Sets the GID of the FTP user.
+Default 48.

 - `FTP_USER`: Sets the default FTP user